 Is there a way we can access resources and expertise to further defend their systems?

 For the reasons cited earlier, organizations are finding it increasingly difficult to retain their own cyber defense team, so many are looking to leverage trusted third-party firms for additional depth and breadth of coverage.
-For others, this even includes managed security services, such as 1898 & Co.’s Managed Threat Detection & Response, purpose-built by practitioners for critical infrastructure companies.
+For others, this even includes managed security services, such as 1898 & Co.’s Managed Threat Detection & Response, purpose-built by practitioners for critical infrastructure companies, making it so CCE is changing the game against threats.